-If you look around, you probably have noticed that there are hundreds of handlebar tapes available today.
+If you look around, you probably have noticed that there are hundreds of options available today.

 With hundreds of choices, comes the hard part.

 - Which one is for you?

 For starters, there are various thicknesses and made from different materials.
 Each will feel differently and have a different wear and tear rate.